-When I began grocery shopping during the height of the pandemic grocery store insanity I also decided it was time to practice my at home butchering skills.
+When I began grocery shopping during the height of the pandemic grocery store insanity I also decided it was time to practice my at-home butchering skills.
 I use to have the butcher spatchcock all my chickens for me, well, I use to have him do everything for me.
-Now I have nothing but time on my hands so I should hon in on my cooking skills even more.
+Now I have nothing but time on my hands so I should hone my cooking skills even more.
 Guess what it is super easy, so easy that I cannot believe I use to have someone do it for me.
 What a lazy person I had become!

 I love grilling spatchcock chickens and it has become my go-to cooking method lately.
 It works perfectly when feeding 4 or 6, not that that has happened around here lately and it looks so fancy.
 For two people it is great as well.
 We usually enjoy one half for a more fancy dinner and then save the leftovers for a couple of other meals over the next few days.
 If I am feeling completely motivated the chicken carcass becomes stock or soup.